stealthBS/demo1-repo/network jamming.md

 - - - - -ctrl + C ----😁
 ```
 Here, if we want to attack all then don't mention BSSID & station of any client.
+Also, here `--deauth 0` means unlimited attack and we can even change it to `10` or `100` also.